Sofi-Prague/Aix-platform/README.md

 python -m pytest -v
 ```

-Run the full current suite and record the exact pass count in `docs/PRODUCTION_VERIFICATION_CHECKLIST.md` before final handover.
+Run the full current suite and retain the exact command output with the final testing evidence.
+Do not rely on the historical 83-test count after later closure changes.

 To run everything except AI-provider tests: